 Gardening is our favorite pastime; it is good for the body and soul.
 The variety of colors and aromas from flowers brings peace to us.
 However, gardening can be a bit messy.
 Soils go under your nails, while visible green patches and gardening stains are on your clothes.

 Although getting dirty is already expected when gardening, the stains can get us worked up.
-Bringing your gardening clothes to the laundry service is not enough.
+Bringing your gardening clothes to the laundry service website is not enough.
 You have to do some pretreat methods to remove the gardening stains successfully.

 So, how can you remove these gardening stains?